hphelion/documentation/network-quickstart.md

 2. Verify that you can access the Nova and Neutron APIs for your tenant from this Python Client by running the `nova list` and `neutron port-list` commands.

-#### Activating the compute service in HP Cloud #### {#compute}

-If you have not previously created an account and activated the compute service please sign up at [http://hpcloud.com](http://hpcloud.com).

-Make sure you activate a compute instance in HP Cloud version 13.5 to access the networking and VPN capabilities.

 ## Viewing your network in the HP Public Cloud Console ## {#NetworkTopo}